Daferia/walk-haven-scroll/README.md

 # Testing
 * on testing the stie I found the images really slowed the site down.
-I used a site called [Compressjpeg](https://compressjepg.com/ "Compressjepg") to compress the files sizes for better rendering on load.
+I used a site called [iloveimg](https://www.iloveimg.com/resize-image#resize-options,percentage "iloveimg") to compress the files sizes for better rendering on load.

 ## Unfixed Bugs